wojciechstaszewski4/3DModeling/README.md

 # 🎨 3D Modeling & Animation

-This repository contains a collection of **3D modeling and animation projects** created using **3ds Max**.
+A collection of **3D modeling and animation projects** created using **3ds Max**.
 These projects showcase a variety of skills, including:
 - 3D modeling: Designing objects and scenes with realistic geometry.
 - Texturing and lighting: Applying textures and setting up lighting for enhanced realism.
 - Rendering: Producing high-quality renders of models and scenes.